Built for Service Dog Handlers. Shaped by the Service Dog Community.

 3. Individuals may purchase the professional identification materials we provide.

-Based on the input we've received from experienced trainers and Service Dog Handlers with conditions ranging from blindness, deafness, autism, psychiatric disabilities, mobility issues and more, this Registry has been designed around five key points:
+Based on the input we've received from experienced trainers and Service Dog Handlers with conditions ranging from blindness, deafness, autism, psychiatric disabilities, mobility issues and more, this Registry has been designed around six key points:

 1. A Registry Must Be Free In order to keep the registry open to all, free registration is imperative.
 Registration is conducted under the honor system and any individual found to violate our Terms and Conditions (which includes misrepresentation of a Service or Assistance Animal) will be expelled from our registry.